 If your client or their spouse is a veteran, they may be eligible for specific benefits through the Department of Veterans Affairs (VA).
 The Veteran-Directed Home and Community-Based Services (VD-HCBS) program is a fantastic option.
 It provides veterans with a flexible budget for their care needs.
 They can use these funds to hire their own caregivers, including family members, to help with daily activities.
 This program gives veterans control over their care and can be a critical financial resource while they wait for a Medicaid decision.

-Explore State and Local Programs
+Look for State and Local Aid Programs

 Don’t overlook the power of local support.
 Every state has local Area Agencies on Aging (AAAs) that serve as a hub for senior resources.
 These agencies are goldmines of information and can connect your clients with a variety of programs that can help ease the financial burden.
 They often provide referrals for care, information on adult day care services, and even meal deliveries.
 Pointing your clients toward their local AAA can help them find immediate support and valuable resources right in their own community.

-Consider Private Pay and Family Planning
+Discuss Private Pay and Family Options

 For some families, the best short-term solution is paying out of pocket or creating a family plan to cover costs.
 This can be especially true if the need for care is urgent.
 In some states, there are also consumer-directed personal assistance programs that allow individuals already enrolled in Medicaid to hire and manage their own caregivers.
 Through these programs, it’s often possible for family members to become paid caregivers.
 This can provide immediate financial support and ensure a trusted person is delivering care while waiting for full home care benefits to be approved.